From Functions to Equivalence Classes

 \(\|f\|_p = 0 \iff f = 0\) in \(L^p\) (i.e., \(f = 0\) a.e.).

-This is where the equivalence class construction of
+This is where the equivalence class construction is essential

 - Absolute homogeneity: